Day 21 of a Year Long Road Trip Along America’s Scenic Byways

-My next stop was Brandon Gap.
+After a brief stop at the picnic area, we returned to Green Mountain Highway where we headed south to our next turnoff to Brandon Gap near Goshen.
 We went for a hike along the Long Trail, Vermont’s 265-mile “footpath in the wilderness” that follows the crest of the mountains from Massachusetts to Canada.
-The climb to the cliff was very much like the ones in New York…very steep and over the rocky bed of a dry waterfall.
-This time I reached the top, a cliff that overlooked the Green Mountains that currently appear crimson red.
-It definitely was a vigorous hike as the Reader’s Digest book suggested.
-I somewhat twisted my ankle again!
+The climb to the crest was very much like the ones in New York, steep and rocky.
+The top afforded lovely views of crimson red Green Mountains during this fall season.

-Eventually, I pulled into Gifford Woods State Park.
+After my short yet vigorous hike, I again returned to the Green Mountain Highway where my dogs and I camped at Gifford Woods State Park near Killington, Vermont.
 Each campsite was very private.
 As I was driving around to pick my site, I ran into Nick, from New Hampshire, who was hiking the Appalachian Trail.
 Earlier in the year, he hiked 800 miles of it.
 This time, he started a month ago and plans to hike 500 miles assuming the weather holds as he goes North.
 He had already lost 50 pounds!
 He’s supposed to keep me posted on his travels.

-Kord met up with me at the campgrounds and then we went for dinner at McGrath’s Irish Pub.
+Once again, I met up with Kord, a fellow Eurovan owner.
+We enjoyed dinner in Killington at McGrath’s Irish Pub.
 Murray, the owner makes a mean grilled cheese, slaw and French onion soup!
 It was nice to have a real meal, a beer, and heat before we went back to camp to hang by the fire.
+Until tomorrow…ETB